lowlydba/sql-docs/docs/integration-services/data-flow/odata-source-properties.md

 title: "OData Source Properties | Microsoft Docs" ms.custom: ""
 ms.date: "03/01/2017"
-ms.prod: "sql-server-2016"
+ms.prod: sql
+ms.prod_service: "integration-services"
 ms.reviewer: ""
-ms.suite: ""
-ms.technology:
+ms.technology: integration-services
-  - "integration-services"
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: conceptual
 ms.assetid: 4fde5bb0-6d78-4ec4-8f0b-67f91c53fe99
-caps.latest.revision: 6
-author: "douglaslMS"
+author: janinezhang
-ms.author: "douglasl"
+ms.author: janinez
-manager: "jhubbard"
+manager: craigg
 ---
 # OData Source Properties
 When you right-click **OData Source** in the data flow and click **Properties**, you see properties for the **OData Source** component in the **Properties** window.

 ## Properties

 |Property|Description|
 |-|-|
 |CollectionName|Name of the collection to retrieve from the OData service.
 The **CollectionName** property is used when **UseResourcePath** is False.<br /><br /> This property is expressionable, which lets you set the value at runtime.
 However, if the metadata of the collection does not match the metadata that existed at design time, a validation error occurs, causing the data flow execution to fail.|